bioteam/sLAM/README.md

 * this is a test right when reubens begins to snap danny out of hypnosis crush
 * this is a test it pond and the route wanted of what is today on july 21 humor and is according to burn for 21 although there

 Some of these examples suggest that the model is "memorizing" rather than generating novel text.
-It's likely that the training data set is too small, and and/or that overfitting may be occuring.
+It's likely that the training data set is too small, and/or that overfitting may be occuring.

 ### Generate using an existing model